4.7.1 Inserting Links into Worksheet CellsInsLink-to-WksCell

 Note the white space between the internal link and the displayed text.

-For example, if you enter range://[book1]sheet2 here, the word “here” appears in the cell.
-When clicked, sheet 2 of book 1 is activated.
+For example, if you enter range://[book1]sheet2 Go to Book1 Sheet2, the words Go to Book1 Sheet2 will appear in the cell.
+When clicked, sheet2 of book1 will be activated.

 | Origin 2018 SR0 and later support a simplified notation for displaying numeric content from other cells and performing cell-level calculations.
 To learn more, see Using a Formula to Set Cell Values.